TheBaronMc/wake-up/README.md

     address: B3:11:8E:9F:4A:5D
 ```

+## Security

+_Wake Up!_ doesn't support certificats (yet?) so you need to protect it behind a reverse proxy wich have TLS active or find a way to encrypt the communications.

 ## Build from source

 If you don't find a binary or docker image that satisfies your need, you can follow this process.